 Professor of Political Science

-Office Location: 208 Meredith Hall
+Office Location: Meredith 214

 Dennis Goldford has been at Drake since 1985.
 He received his B.A. in political science and philosophy from the University of Michigan, an M.Litt.
 (Master of Letters) in philosophy from Oxford University, and an M.A. and Ph.D. in political science from the University of Chicago.
-Prof. Goldford teaches in the areas of political theory and constitutional law, as well the department’s introductory course in American politics and upper-level course on the American presidency.
+Prof. Goldford teaches upper-level courses in political theory and constitutional law, as well the department’s introductory course in American politics and upper-level course on the American presidency.

 Prof. Goldford has written three books.
 The first, The American Constitution and the Debate Over Originalism, was published by Cambridge University Press in 2005.
 Located at the intersection of law, political science, philosophy, and literary theory, this book is a work of constitutional theory that explores the nature of American constitutionalism and constitutional interpretation through a reconsideration of the longstanding debate between originalism and nonoriginalism.

 The second (with co-author Hugh Winebrenner), The Iowa Precinct Caucuses: the Making of a Media Event, 3rd ed., was published by the University of Iowa Press in 2010.
 This book chronicles how the Iowa caucuses began, how they changed, and how they became fodder for and manipulated by the mass media.
 It argues that the media have given a value to the Iowa caucuses completely out of proportion to the reality of their purpose and procedural methods.